UCL-RITS/doctoral-programming-intro/01-beginner/index.md

 ### This session will cover:

-1. Fundamental Python language syntax
+1. The different ways to use Python
-2. The different ways to use Python
+2. Basic Python syntax
-3. Data structures with lists and dictionaries
+3. Types and data structures
-4. Repeating actions and making choices
+4. Control flow with conditionals and loops
-5. Files and the filesystem
+5. Structuring code with functions and libraries
-6. Making functions
+6. Working with files
 7. Basic data visualisation

 ### By the end of this course you will be able to: